IonutzHerbil/bitstone-contest/README.md

 ## Usage

+### Location Explorer
 1. Allow location access when prompted by your browser
+2. Select "Location Explorer" from the main menu
-2. Click "Select Image" to choose a photo of a landmark in Cluj-Napoca
+3. Click "Select Image" to choose a photo of a landmark in Cluj-Napoca
-3. Click "Analyze Image" to upload and process the image
+4. Click "Analyze Image" to upload and process the image
-4. The app will display the AI's analysis of the landmark and verify your location
+5. The app will display the AI's analysis of the landmark and verify your location

+### Photo Game
+1. Select "Photo Game" from the main menu
+2. Choose a difficulty level
+3. View the presented landmark image and select the correct name from the options
+4. Track your score and compare with other users on the leaderboard

 ## Note